blockspacer/gcp-infra-stuff/network/VPN/readme.md

 * Choose the source VM and destination VM with the port 5001 and the UDP protocl - the test should work

-* When choosing port 80 and TCP protocol - the test will faile
+* When choosing port 80 and TCP protocol - the test will fail
 * To make it work, create a new FW
 ```
 gcloud compute firewall-rules create on-prem-fw-80 --network on-prem --allow tcp:80